-The Care Act 2014 introduces new duties and requirements of local authorities, and partner agencies, in a number of areas, including safeguarding adults.
+The Care Act 2014 introduced new duties and requirements of local authorities, and their partner agencies, in a number of areas, including safeguarding adults.
 It provides, for the first time, a legislative framework for those working in adult safeguarding.
-One of the requirements is for the local Safeguarding Adults Board to arrange a Safeguarding Adults Review (SAR) when certain criteria are met.
+One of these requirements is for the local Safeguarding Adults Board to arrange a Safeguarding Adults Review (SAR) when certain criteria are met.

-This chapter sets out the Safeguarding Adults Board’s responsibility to arrange a SAR.
+This chapter provides an overview of the Safeguarding Adults Board’s responsibility to arrange a SAR.
 It also sets out the requirement of the local authority to arrange for independent advocacy for the person subject to a SAR, where appropriate.

 Safeguarding Adults Boards (SABs) must arrange for a SAR to be conducted when an adult in its area dies as a result of abuse or neglect (which is either known or suspected) and there is concern that partner agencies could have worked more effectively to protect the adult.

 SABs must also conduct a SAR if an adult in its area has not died, but the SAB knows or suspects that the adult has experienced serious abuse or neglect

 In the context of a SAR it would be considered that there was serious abuse or neglect where, for example:

 - the person would have been likely to have died but for an intervention;